 Be a Brand Ambassador.
 Take on this character to use your wit and suave to attract and delight your audience.
 Be tasteful, and remember you represent your organization, so know your limits.

-Minot Air Force Base tweets an eye-catching photo with a fun caption that highlights their equipment's lethality and global strike capabilities, while maintaining the humor their social media is known for in a reply.
+Minot Air Force Base tweets an eye-catching photo of a B52 Bomber with a fun caption that highlights their equipment's lethality and global strike capabilities while maintaining the humor their social media is known for in a reply.

 Entertain